SenseStageTeam/sensestage_documentation/_sensestage-v1/adding-new-minibees-to-a-network/using-x-ctu.md

 layout: guide
 type: guide
-parent: Adding New Nodes to a Network
+parent: Adding New Minibees to a Network
 guidestep: 1

 creation-date: 2017-02-06